bspymaster/AirHaven-BackEnd/API_Documentation.md

 **Response Json**

-Returns a `children` array of objects where each object in the array is a file object contained in the folder
+Returns a `children` array of objects where each object in the array is a file object contained in the folder.
 ```
 {
   "children": [